discoveryjs/discovery-cli/README.md

-        --cache [dir]          Enable data caching and specify path to store cache files (using a working directory if dir is not set) -c, --config <filename>    Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or
+        --cache [dir]          Enable data caching and specify path to store cache files (using a working directory if dir is not set) -c, --config <filename>    Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery"
-                               "discovery" section in package.json in the listed order --dev                  Enable developer mode
+                               section in package.json in the listed order --dev                  Enable developer mode
     -h, --help                 Output usage information
-    -m, --model <name>         Specify a model (multi-model mode only) --no-warmup            Disable warm up model data cache on server start -p, --port <n>             Listening port (default: 8123) -v, --version              Output version
+    -m, --model <name>         Specify a model (multi-model mode only) --no-warmup            Disable model's data cache warm up on server start -p, --port <n>             Listening port (default: 8123) --prebuild [path]      Prebuild model's static in path (path is optional, `build` by default) -v, --version              Output version
 ```